-The composite trajectories of the NPJ within the NPJ Phase Diagram prior to all eastern U.S. extreme warm events and events within the three eastern U.S. geographic clusters are shown in Fig. 10a.
-Consistent with the observation that eastern U.S. extreme warm events most frequently initiate following jet retractions and poleward shifts throughout the cool season (Fig. 8a), the composite trajectory for all eastern U.S. events indicates that the NPJ evolves towards a jet retraction and poleward shift during the 10-day period prior to ETE initiation.
-The same result is generally found for events within each of the eastern U.S. geographic clusters as well, with Northern Plains events characterized by an NPJ that evolves towards a poleward shift, and Southern Plains and East Coast events characterized by an NPJ that evolves towards a jet retraction.
+The composite trajectories of the NPJ within the NPJ Phase Diagram prior to all eastern U.S. extreme warm events and prior to extreme warm events within the three eastern U.S. geographic clusters are shown in Fig. 10a.
+Consistent with the observation that eastern U.S. extreme warm events most frequently initiate following jet retractions and poleward shifts throughout the cool season (Fig. 8a), the composite trajectory for all eastern U.S. extreme warm events indicates that the NPJ evolves towards a jet retraction and poleward shift during the 10-day period prior to event initiation.
+A similar trajectory is generally found for extreme warm events within each of the eastern U.S. geographic clusters as well, with Northern Plains extreme warm events characterized by an NPJ that evolves predominantly towards a poleward shift, and Southern Plains and East Coast extreme warm events characterized by an NPJ that evolves predominantly towards a jet retraction.

-The composite trajectories prior to all western U.S. extreme warm events and events within the three western U.S. geographic clusters exhibit considerable differences compared to the trajectories for eastern U.S. events (Fig. 10b).
-In particular, the composite trajectory for all western U.S. extreme warm events indicates that the NPJ evolves towards a jet extension and equatorward shift during the 10-day period prior to ETE initiation, rather than the jet retraction and poleward shift observed for all eastern U.S. events (Fig. 10a).
-A comparison between trajectories for the three western U.S. geographic clusters demonstrates that Pacific Northwest events are characterized by an NPJ that evolves considerably towards a jet extension during the 10-day period prior to ETE initiation while Southwest events are characterized by an NPJ that evolves considerably towards an equatorward shift and jet retraction prior to ETE initiation.
-In comparison to the composite trajectories associated with Pacific Northwest and Southwest events, the trajectory for Northern Rockies events does not deviate far from the origin of the NPJ b) Extreme cold events

-Phase Diagram.
-Consequently, Northern Rockies events do not appear to have a preferred NPJ evolution prior to initiation.
+The composite trajectory prior to all western U.S. extreme warm events differs considerably compared to the trajectory for eastern U.S. extreme warm events (Fig. 10b).
+In particular, the composite trajectory for all western U.S. extreme warm events indicates that the NPJ evolves towards a jet extension and equatorward shift during the 10-day period prior to event initiation, rather than the jet retraction and poleward shift observed for all eastern U.S. events (Fig. 10a).
+Consequently, the evolution of the NPJ within the NPJ Phase Diagram provides an indication as to whether the large-scale flow pattern is generally more conducive to the development of an extreme warm event in the eastern or western U.S. The trajectories associated with the three western U.S. geographic clusters are characterized by notable differences, however.
+Specifically, Pacific Northwest extreme warm events are characterized by an NPJ that evolves towards a jet extension, while Southwest extreme warm events are characterized by an NPJ that evolves towards an equatorward shift and jet retraction during the 10-day period prior to event initiation.
+In contrast to Pacific Northwest and Southwest extreme warm events, the trajectory for Northern Rockies events does not deviate far from the origin of the NPJ Phase Diagram.
+Consequently, Northern Rockies extreme warm events do not appear to have a preferred NPJ evolution prior to event initiation.